happy-sdk/happy/README.md

 ## Inspired by and other similar libraries

-> following package were inspiration to create this package,
+> following package were inspiration to create this package, The motivation
-> Some of the code is from these packages.
-The motivation of this package is
+> of this package is to improve performance and reduce memory allocations
-> to improve performance and reduce memory alloc compared to packages listed here.
+> compared to other solutions.
+Also to add some commonly used API's
-> also to add some commonly used API's when working with brace expansion strings
+> when working with brace expansion strings

 - @kujtimiihoxha [go-brace-expansion] Go bash style brace expansion
 - @thomasheller [braceexpansion] Shell brace expansion implemented in Go (golang).